pauljoohyunkim/symasym-enc/README.md

 >

 If the last command causes trouble, replace "make install" with "sudo make install" and try again.

+## Compilation (Windows)

+>
+> cd win-port
+> make
+>

+This will generate .exe executables in win-port folder.
+You can choose to copy them to another folder and add that folder to the PATH variable.

 ## Executables
 ### aesenc (src/symmetric/aes/aesenc)